Raymondvonz/CodeWords/W7/readme.md

 > A new generation of digital writers is building on video games, incorporating their interactive features—and cognitive sparks—into novelistic narratives that embrace the capabilities of our screens and tablets. -PAUL LA FARGE [The Deep Space of Digital Reading](http://nautil.us/issue/32/space/the-deep-space-of-digital-reading).

+What I wanna highlight is how interactive and engaging can reading be in the digital space as well as how likely can readers be distracted from the reading itself.